PiyushLuitel-07/Samadhan-A-Local-Government-Service-QueryBot/README.md

 rasa run -m models --enable-api --cors "*" --debug
 ```

-5.Open the file Chatbot-Widget-main/index.html to see the actual working of our project.
+- Open the file Chatbot-Widget-main/index.html to see the actual working of our project.